CLERK OF COURT & COMPTROLLER

 How do I file a Marchman Act petition?

 A petitioner may complete a petition at the Mental Health Department of the Hillsborough County Clerk of the Circuit Court, located at the Edgecomb Courthouse, 800 East Twiggs Street, Room 205, Tampa, FL 33602.
-Offices hours are Monday – Friday 8AM to 5PM.
+Office hours are Monday – Friday 8AM to 5PM.

 What if a person submits to treatment voluntarily?